Tracylu2015/lego-mini-figs/documents/presentation.md

 Future optimize project:
 use redis cache;
-use CDN to store database image;
+use CDN to serve html, js script, css and images;
 permanent session lifetime flask;
 SSL to secure connections;